docker/docs/content/security.md

 ## Text4Shell CVE-2022-42889

-[CVE-2022-42889](https://nvd.nist.gov/vuln/detail/CVE-2022-42889){:target="_blank" rel="noopener" class="_"} has been discovered in the popular Apache Commons Text library.
+[CVE-2022-42889](https://nvd.nist.gov/vuln/detail/CVE-2022-42889) has been discovered in the popular Apache Commons Text library.
 Versions of this library up to but not including 1.10.0 are affected by this vulnerability.

-We strongly encourage you to update to the latest version of [Apache Commons Text](https://commons.apache.org/proper/commons-text/download_text.cgi){:target="_blank" rel="noopener" class="_"}.
+We strongly encourage you to update to the latest version of [Apache Commons Text](https://commons.apache.org/proper/commons-text/download_text.cgi).

 ### Scan images on Docker Hub